deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 >[!NOTE]
 > ```Datacentre "Berlin DMZ" is DEPRECATED.
 Follow the new instructions for setting up an external access```

-Nevertheless if you decided to deploy your cluster only for internal use, or if you need to make services accessable from the internet. **Always** choose  'Berlin' as the datacenter (this should be the default), since this option defines the network setup for the k8s-worker-nodes and to which external FloatingIP (`public` or `dmz`) the worker nodes will have an connection.
+Nevertheless if you decided to deploy your cluster only for internal use, or if you need to make services accessable from the internet. **Always** choose  ```Berlin``` as the datacenter (this should be the default), since this option defines the network setup for the k8s-worker-nodes and to which external FloatingIP (`public` or `dmz`) the worker nodes will have an connection.
 In the next steps you can define a specific network for the worker nodes (by default kubermatic creates a new network, subnet and router for the kubernetes-cluster connected to the FloatingIP-pool you defined earlier in the datacentre part; if you wanna define a earlier created network and subnet you have to choose it from the drop-down menu and have it connected to the correct external-network `public`).
 When using the cluter for external services you also need to apply for a public IP from the `dmz` pool.
 This will be later associated with the loadbalancer.
 Please do so by writing an email to us <denbi-cloud@bih-charite.de>.

 ![image](img/04-choose_datacenter.png)